pudly/schmopera-hugo/content/articles/a-grand-night-out-at-vancouver-operas-turandot.md

 date = "2017-10-15T18:37:00-04:00"
 lastmod = "2017-10-15T21:07:00-04:00"
 publishDate = "2017-10-15T21:07:00-04:00"
 short_description = "Given the size of the Chinese community in Vancouver, tackling Turandot is not only an ambitious project, but a potentially controversial one.
-However VO dealt with the controversies head-on, talking extensively in the program about the accusations of \"Orientalism\" in the score, and how they wanted to address those for a modern audience, and how these kinds of dialogues will continue to inform productions for years to come." slug = "a-grand-night-out-at-vancouver-operas-turandot" title = "A grand night out at Vancouver Opera&#039;s Turandot"
+However VO dealt with the controversies head-on, talking extensively in the program about the accusations of &quot;Orientalism&quot; in the score, and how they wanted to address those for a modern audience, and how these kinds of dialogues will continue to inform productions for years to come." slug = "a-grand-night-out-at-vancouver-operas-turandot" title = "A grand night out at Vancouver Opera&#039;s Turandot"
 +++